cranhandler/cranhandler.github.io/about/visiting.md

  Don't lick the roses in the summer months, they receive a weekly fungicide application until September.

  When harvesting herbs, leave enough behind to keep growing.
+Niether the rhubarb nor the asparagus can be harvested in 2016.

  Recyclables can all be placed in the same cardboard box under the sink.